GSA-TTS/tts-tech-operations/how_we_work/ops_rotation.md

 [Create an issue using the Operations Rotation template](https://github.com/18F/tts-tech-portfolio/issues/new?template=ops.md) before each Rotation to track tasks.
 Close once the rotation has ended.

+We wear a lot of different hats and it's not always clear what process to follow in order to address a request.
+In general, look for documented instructions in the context of the request.
+If you're not sure:

+1. Check the Handbook
+1. Check this repo
+1. Ask for clarification in [#tts-tech-portfolio](https://gsa-tts.slack.com/archives/CNW3GL70S)

+We try to keep admin documentation and process close to the user documentation and process.

 ## Communications Monitoring

 You don't have to have the answers to all the questions, but you should ensure all the questions get answers.